Ermias1256/ehay_portal/README.md

 - [x] Grant all users General User - 1000 role

-- [ ] Client side authorization
+- [ ] authorization

   - check for access right

-  - Proceed to the page if access allowed
+  - if not user login, open login page

-  - Proceed to login page if user is not authenticated
+  - if not user authorized, open unauthorized page

-- [ ] server side authorization
+  - if data to be fetched from backend (api call)

     - middleware - check if user is authenticated

+    - json - unauthorized - if user is not authorized to access the end point

     - controller - fetch records pertaining to authenticated user only

-  - json - unauthorized - if user is not authorized to access the end point
+  - open the requested page

 ## User Logs